top of page

 (in-person only)

-This in-person series is designed for people who can already play a melody instrument, but want to learn more about Irish traditional music and the repertoire that is commonly played.
+This in-person series is designed for people who can already play a melody instrument, but want to learn more about Irish traditional music.

-We also welcome more experienced Irish musicians who would like to review and practice core repertoire.
+More experienced Irish musicians who would like to review and practice core repertoire are also welcome to this class.

-The goal of the class is to help you meet other musicians, learn some solid Irish repertoire, and enjoy the art of playing Irish music with others.
+The goal of the Core Repertoire class is to help you meet other musicians, learn some solid Irish repertoire, and enjoy the art of playing Irish music with others.

 One tune will be assigned each week, accompanied by the story behind the tune, videos, and instructional sound files.

-We'll go through the assigned tune in class, review tunes already assigned, and practice playing them with each other
+We'll go through the assigned tune in class, review tunes already assigned, and practice playing them with each other.
+We will also work on speed, with exercises to help you work up to "session speed" in your playing.

 By the end of the series you'll have learned some popular Irish session tunes and some of the history behind the music we play.

-But you will also make some new friends and be introduced to both the local and the world-wide community of people who love Irish music.
+But you will also make some new friends and be introduced to both the local and the world-wide community of people who love to play Irish music.

 Dates :